MileBuurmeijer/OPCUA-Player/README.md

 configuration file.
 See the readme.txt for more info on this great new feature.
 See the product-backlog for commandline examples.

+# OPC-UA Web Control Center
+A modern, web-based control center dashboard is now included in the application to manage and monitor multiple Player and Recorder instances concurrently.

+Features include:
+- **Dynamic Instance Creation:** Spin up player or recorder servers dynamically through simple web forms.
+- **Process Lifecycle Control:** Start, stop, and remove instances cleanly in the dashboard header.
+- **Playback & Recording Operations:** Send Play, Pause/Resume, and Stop commands to player instances, or Record and Pause/Resume commands to recorders.
+- **OPC-UA Namespace Browser:** Interactive address space tree view to explore the target OPC UA server nodes live on the left column.
+- **Console Log Streamer:** Real-time log console rendering stderr, stdout, warnings, errors, and system events on the right column.

 version 0.8.0

 # Build the code